 Interlibrary Loan and ScanIt

 Interlibrary Loan lending and borrowing records have been retained since at least 2001.
-They are used in case there are billing problems and to comply with the record keeping requirements suggested by the CONTU (National Commission on New Technological Uses of Copyright Works) guidelines.
 All such records are treated confidentially.
 In some cases, information about requests (including the name of the requestor) is shared within the library staff for collection development purposes, but staff are instructed not to further disseminate such information.
 If you do not want your interlibrary loan request used for collection development purposes, you may so indicate in the “Notes” section of the request form.

 The Library at times compiles aggregate data for internal business purposes and to improve Library services, but whenever this happens, all personally-identifiable information is first stripped from the requests.

 Purchase requests and items on-order or in-process requested by patrons are linked in the catalog system to the names of users so that they can notified when the items are ready to circulate.
 Such information is deemed confidential reader information and is not shared outside the Library.
 As noted above, collection development staff may also receive copies of Interlibrary Loan requests.
 Such information is used purely for internal operational purposes and is not shared outside the library.